jeronimomaths/jeronimomaths.github.io/index.md

 <!---Much of my work has focused on the study of filling functions, such as the Dehn function, a fundamental quasi-isometry invariant of groups.--->

-I wrote a short introduction about Dehn functions and one of my recent projects.
+I wrote a short text about Dehn functions and one of my recent projects aimed at a large mathematical audience.
 This can be found [here](https://www.maths.ox.ac.uk/node/74266).

 <!---More recently, I have been interested in automorphism groups of non-positively curved groups, including right-angled Artin groups.--->